deepinsight/insightface/recognition/partial_fc/pytorch/README.md

 - [ ] A Wonderful Documents

 ## Results
-We employ ResNet100 as the backbone and CosFace (m=0.4) as the loss function.
+We employ ResNet100 as the backbone.

 ### 1. IJB-C results